Check out this: Oak Street Health Inc. (OSH) could be on the verge of a big rally

 Oak Street Health Inc. (OSH) Insider Activity

-A total of 46 insider transactions have happened at Oak Street Health Inc. (OSH) in the last six months, with sales accounting for 45 and purchases happening 1 times.
-The most recent transaction is an insider sale by CLEM BRIAN,the company’sChief Operating Officer.
-SEC filings show that CLEM BRIAN sold 20,809 shares of the company’s common stock on Jan 13 at a price of $30.15 per share for a total of $0.63 million.
-Following the sale, the insider now owns 0.47 million shares.
+A total of 47 insider transactions have happened at Oak Street Health Inc. (OSH) in the last six months, with sales accounting for 46 and purchases happening 1 times.
+The most recent transaction is an insider sale by GUENTHNER ROBERT,the company’sChief Legal Officer.
+SEC filings show that GUENTHNER ROBERT sold 8,250 shares of the company’s common stock on Jan 26 at a price of $28.36 per share for a total of $0.23 million.
+Following the sale, the insider now owns 0.46 million shares.